zenml-io/zenml/examples/kubeflow_pipelines_orchestration/README.md

     zenml stack set <STACK_NAME>
     ```

-5. You should now create a secret for the CloudSQL instance that will allow ZenML to connect to it.
-Use the following command:

-    ```bash
-    zenml secrets-manager secret register gcp_mysql_secret --schema=mysql --user=<DB_USER> --password=<PWD> \
-      --ssl_ca=@</PATH/TO/DOWNLOADED/SERVER-CERT> \
-      --ssl_cert=@</PATH/TO/DOWNLOADED/CLIENT-CERT> \
-      --ssl_key=@</PATH/TO/DOWNLOADED/CLIENT-KEY>
-    ```

-    The values for the username and password can be obtained by running the following commands inside your recipe directory.

-    ```bash
-    terraform output metadata-db-username

-    terraform output metadata-db-password
-    ```

-    For the certificates, visit the Google Cloud Console to [create a certificate and download the files](https://cloud.google.com/sql/docs/mysql/configure-ssl-instance#:~:text=Cloud%20SQL%20Instances-,To%20open%20the%20Overview%20page%20of%20an%20instance%2C%20click%20the,Click%20Create%20client%20certificate.) to your system.

 You can now jump straight to the [section on running the pipeline](#e296b6efb88f-run-the-pipeline-1)!

 ### 🥞 Create a GCP Kubeflow Pipelines stack